Bio

 , Dannielle focuses on developing personal narratives within her portraits that challenge gender and racial stereotypes.
 By placing herself in the paintings, Dannielle welcomes the viewers to also participate in a process of introspection.

-Ariel’s work has been showcased at the Venice Biennale 2024, California African American Museum, Monique Meloche Gallery, Soco Gallery, UTA Atlanta, Harvey B. Gantt Museum, Mint ATL, The Goat Farm, ZuCot Gallery, Dalton Gallery, Trio Contemporary Art Gallery, Sheetcake Gallery, and Perez Museum Miami.
-She was MOCA GA Working Artist Fellow of 2019-20 and an Artadia 2018 finalist.
+Ariel’s work has been showcased at the Venice Biennale, California African American Museum, Monique Meloche Gallery, Soco Gallery, UTA Atlanta, Harvey B. Gantt Museum, Mint ATL, The Goat Farm, ZuCot Gallery, Dalton Gallery, Trio Contemporary Art Gallery, Sheetcake Gallery, and Perez Museum Miami.
+She was an Artadia 2024 winner, MOCA GA Working Artist Fellow of 2019-20.
 She also showcased her first mural with Living Walls x Adult Swim in Atlanta, Georgia in 2022.

 Statement